growlfm/odl/README.md

 ### Dealing with bots

 Podcasts get many downloads from bots, servers, and things that just aren't human.
-We need to avoid counting these, but if everyone maintains their own blacklist, they can't count the same way.
+We need to avoid counting these, but if everyone maintains their own user agent and IP allow/deny lists, they can't count the same way.

-oDL uses common, publicly available lists to decide which User Agents and IP Addresses should be blacklisted:
+oDL uses common, publicly available lists to decide which User Agents and IP Addresses should be disallowed:

 - OPAWG's Podcast User Agent list: https://github.com/opawg/user-agents
-- ipcat's datacenter IP list: https://github.com/client9/ipcat/blob/master/datacenters.csv
+- ipcat's datacenter IP list (updated fork): https://github.com/growlfm/ipcat/blob/main/datacenters.csv

 ### Out of Scope.